-Each Australian state and territory has it’s own rules and guidelines to marine rules and safety.
+Each Australian state and territory has its own rules and guidelines for marine rules and safety.
 Whilst many are the same, it is a good idea to check the relevant area to where you will be boating to make sure you are abiding by the correct rules:

 - Queensland Maritime Safety

 - New South Wales Boating Safety